 - Health Check attribute to detect device being offline (option to select check interval up to an hour) or after 10 seconds if a command gets no response

 One behavior to be aware of.
 Because these bulbs push updates to the driver, when doing any transitions you will see the intermediate values populate until the transition is complete and the bulb sends the final value.
 For example, dimming from 10 to 100, you will see the level value changes to e.g. 47, then maybe a 86 before eventually showing 100.
+If you do not like this behaviour, simply turn off the reporting option and the driver will poll after a delay instead.

 To use this driver with an existing Hue device you can change the existing Zigbee driver on the device to this one, set the preferences, and then click done (It will automatically run the configure and refresh commands when settings are updated)